nchavez1/classes/class-04/README.md

 * [Introduction to Promises](https://beta.observablehq.com/@mbostock/introduction-to-promises) -- Mike Bostock
 * [Observable standard library](https://github.com/observablehq/stdlib/blob/master/README.md)

-## Generators

-(Repeated from last time): Observable uses the most modern browser capabilities, such as Promises and Generators.
-Generators enable communication between Observable cells, allowing shared values to be updated dynamically.
-The key JavaScript elements, which you'll see from time to time, include:

-* `function*` -- declaration defines a "generator function", which returns a "Generator" object
-* `Generator` -- an object that conforms to the `iterable` and `iterator` protocols
-    * `Generator.prototype.next()` -- returns the value yielded by the "yield" expression
-    * `Generator.prototype.return()` -- as `.next()` and also finishes generator
-    * `Generator.prototype.throw()` -- throws an error to a generator (and finishes the generator, unless it's caught)
-* `yield` -- used to pause/resume a generator function

-Older browsers (e.g., IE) don't know about Generators, or Promises, or many of the other cool things built into Observable.
-If you want your Observable notebooks to run in older browsers, you'll need to do some extra work.
-MDN pages typically provide browser compatibility at the bottom of the page.

 #### References

 * [Introduction to Generators](https://beta.observablehq.com/@mbostock/introduction-to-generators) -- Mike Bostock